EliasWheatfall/SterlingEngineOne/_posts/2023-11-01-Conclusion-and-Next-Steps.md

 Link: https://youtu.be/8Q8wmc120b8?si=0FZivhqVNn2Rww6h

-Our Stirling Engine successfully operated.
-Once started the engine would continue to spin, as shown in the video.
+Our Stirling Engine operates successfully!
+Once started, the engine continues to spin in a self-sustaining way, as shown in the video.

 ## Future Work
 In the future, we aim to make iterations on this design with two improvements: